 Many students are able to use touch access, but some may need to use alternative access methods, such as step scanning or eye gaze.
 Collaborating with an occupational therapist and physical therapist can help identify fine or gross motor strengths that can be shaped into a movement pattern for communication.
 OTs and PTs are great at analyzing what movements are voluntary and controlled and can give recommendations about positioning that can help a student access a communication system better.

 It is important to have an idea about what access methods you want to try, especially if an AT team or company representative is visiting you to help with trials.
 You want to make sure that they are aware that an alternative access point may be necessary, so that they bring systems that can be used with those access methods and the appropriate equipment.

-Vicki Clarke, an SLP from Dynamic Therapy Associates, Inc, shared some assessment considerations specifically for students who might use eye gaze in a guest post at PrAACtical AAC that are great starting points for clinicians new to AAC assessments and trials.
+In a guest post at PrAACtical AAC, SLP Vicki Clarke from Dynamic Therapy Associates, Inc shared some assessment considerations for student who use eye gaze.
+These are great starting points for clinicians new to AAC assessments and trials.
 When considering access, I often find it helpful to ask caregivers what they think looks easier for a student, especially if they are able to use two different access methods.
 It’s also a good idea to trial systems that allow for different access methods, so that if a student’s medical status or motor abilities change drastically, they are able to use the same vocabulary, but can access it differently.